What is a mole?

-Dysplastic Nevi: Moles that are larger than average (larger than a pencil eraser) and irregular in shape.
+Dysplastic Nevi: Moles that are larger than a pencil eraser and irregularly shaped.
 They tend to have uneven color with dark brown centers and lighter, uneven edges.
 These moles tend to be hereditary, and people with dysplastic nevi may have more than 100 moles.
 People with dysplastic nevi have a greater chance of developing malignant (cancerous) melanoma.
 Any changes in the mole should be checked by a dermatologist to detect skin cancer.

 How are moles treated?

 To treat a mole, first a biopsy (small tissue sample of the mole) is taken by a dermatologist so that thin sections of the tissue can be examined under a microscope.
 This is a simple procedure.
 If the dermatologist thinks the mole might be cancerous, cutting through the mole will not cause the cancer to spread.
-If the mole is found to be cancerous, the dermatologist will remove the entire mole.
+If the mole is found to be cancerous, the entire mole should be removed.